saarasat/cyber-security-project/Flaws.md

 ### Flaw 3: Broken Access Control
 #### Description: The application has no sort of password-requirements or login properties

 An application without any kind of login is vulnerable to unauthorized information disclosure, modification or destruction of all data and/or performing a business function outside of the limits of the user.
-Attackers could for instance gain easier access to other people's signup data, when their own access to the application and its form is never properly authenticated.
+Attackers could for instance gain easier access to other people's signup data, when their own access to the signup and its submit-form is never properly authenticated.

 #### Fix: Use of passwords when creating new user accounts, using a login page and denying access by default